 Conditions Governing Access

-Student papers or other materials reflecting individual students' academic work are closed for 75 years beyond the date of creation.
+Student papers and other materials reflecting individual students' academic work are closed for 75 years beyond the date of creation, the last of which is 2045.
+Items containing personal identifying information are closed until 2044.
 The remainder of the collection is open for research.

 Conditions Governing Use

 Lawrence University does not hold the copyright for all materials in this collection.
 Uses beyond those allowed for fair use under U. S. Copyright Law (Title 17, U.S.C.) require the researcher to secure permission from the copyright holder.